 Water story

 In 1820’s Britain, industrial pumping was a cutting edge invention.
 Ambitious start-ups built competing pipe systems sending water from urban rivers to well-off homes.
 Their product was dirty and only available at high tide.
 But in-home water was more convenient than taking a bucket to the riverbank.
 Customers loved it.
 Profits soared.
+Meanwhile, cholera killed thousands.

 Another vision for pumping was popularized by civil servant Edwin Chadwick.
 He envisaged universal supply of clean water.
 That was only viable if local governments instigated co-ordinated reservoirs, controls on sewage, and installation of trunk pipes.
-A case for official action was clear: No start-up could evict homeowners to flood valleys, jail citizens emptying their waste into upstream water sources, or impose unified pipes.
+A case for official intervention was clear: No start-up could evict homeowners to flood valleys, jail citizens emptying their waste into upstream water sources, or impose unified pipes.

 The statist nature of Chadwick’s concept kept it marginal for decades.
 But he persisted, until the 1848 Public Health Act gave local authorities power over water supply.
 Universal clean water, available 24/7, then eradicated cholera in the UK.
-Every country copied the model.
+Every country replicated the model.

 Net an exception